-Earn your bachelor’s and master’s faster while saving on tuition
+Earn your bachelor’s and master’s in accounting in less time & save on tuition

 Get an exceptional education, save money, and accelerate the start of your accounting career.